From eye masks and phone chargers to miracle cream, here are the essentials I always pack in my hand luggage.

 Travel Packing Essentials: GoPro

 I never pack any important gadgets in my main luggage for fear of them being lost or stolen.
-I have a GoPro HERO 4, but might look to upgrade to the 5 later in the year.
-It’s been amazing being able to capture so many underwater shots!
+I love GoPros for capturing footage that would be tricky with my main camera or phone.
+They’re amazing for snapping underwater shots!

 I have a large wallet I use at home with a million different loyalty cards, vouchers, small change, stamps and photos in.
 But when I travel I slim down to a small purse containing just a few bank cards, my ID, some local currency and a few business cards.